raspberrychris/paddleboardmaster/content/post/retrospec-weekender-plus-inflatable-paddleboard.md

 ### What’s included in the box?

-You really do get a lot included
+You really do get a lot included with this SUP which means that you will have everything you need to get started paddleboarding.
+If you are looking for a board that it is quick to get started on then you will love this paddleboard from Retrospec.

 * Waterproof phone case
 * 3 removable fins